maverickactuary/1actuary/content/4delivering/index.md

 title: Delivering protection transformation
 ---

-# Delivering: the difference
+# Delivering

-Delivering, step three in our protection challenge, is a big differentiator:
+This is step three in a protection project:

 1. [Review your current market position](/content/2marketplayers/)
 1. [Plan for success](/content/3buildingblocks/) as suggested by IFAs